-Isaac and Dawn are relatively new to expat life in New Zealand, having moved to Auckland a year ago.
+Isaac and Dawn left England to start their new lives in Auckland, in 2014.
 Here they share their experiences of life in New Zealand, and how it differs to England.
 Dawn's blog Going NZ is a useful resource for expats looking to move or already living in the land of the Kiwis, and the Twitter account is definitely worth a follow too.

 Q: Where are you originally from?